 The disk space allocated to each slot is taken from the disk partition containing the slot's EXECUTE or SLOT<N>_EXECUTE directory.
 If every slot is in a different partition, then each one may be defined with up to 100% for its disk share.
 If some slots are in the same partition, then their total is not allowed to exceed 100%.

 The four predefined attribute names are case insensitive when defining slot types.
-The first letter of the attribute name distinguishes between the attributes.
-The four attributes, with several examples of acceptable names for each are
+The first letter of the attribute name distinguishes between these attributes.
+The four attributes, with several examples of acceptable names for each:

 As an example, consider a machine with 4 cores and 256 Mbytes of RAM.
 Here are valid example slot type definitions.
 Types 1-3 are all equivalent to each other, as are types 4-6.
 Note that in a real configuration, all of these slot types would not be used together, because they add up to more than 100% of the various system resources.
 This configuration example also omits definitions of NUM_SLOTS_TYPE_<N>, to define the number of each slot type.